akmonengine/noisy/README.md

 The Invert operator inverts the value. i.e. 1 => -1 and -1 => 1.

 #### Max
-The Max operator returns the highest value between a Source and the its parameter Max.
+The Max operator returns the highest value between two Sources.

 #### Min
-The Min operator returns the lowest value between a Source and the its parameter Min.
+The Min operator returns the lowest value between two Sources.

 #### Clamp
-The Clamp operator returns the value from a Source, clamped between [Min;Max].
+The Clamp operator returns the value from a Source, clamped between the Sources [Min;Max].

 #### Abs
 The Abs operator returns the absolute value from a Source, limiting it to [0;1].

 #### Power
 The Power operator returns the value from a Source A, powered by the value from a Source B.

-#### Exponent
-The Exponent operator returns the value from a Source, powered by Exponent.

 ### Result
 Once your generator is built, you can either fetch the value for one position: